Arch-Network/book/src/getting-started/starting-stack.md

 # Starting the stack

 Within the [arch-local repository](https://github.com/Arch-Network/arch-local) there is a `compose.yaml` file.
-This is a descriptor for the multi-container Arch Network stack.

-It contains a pre-configured definition of the components required for local development.
+This is a descriptor for the pre-configured multi-container definition of the components required for standing up a local development environment.

 ### Configure Docker